 For some CASs, you can choose to configure program- or organization-level questions.
 If you choose program-level questions, then you can configure questions for each individual program.
 This is useful if you have specific questions geared toward certain programs (e.g., completing an essay for masters programs or naming an advisor for doctoral programs).
 If you choose organization-level questions, then you configure questions once and they are applied to all the programs you offer.
 This is useful if you gather the same information regardless of program, degree, or concentration (e.g., identifying legacy information).

 You can configure your program-level questions following the steps above.
 To configure organization-level questions, follow the steps below.
+Note that editing organization-level questions is only possible when you have no active programs.

 - On the Program Editor page, click the organization questions link.